Best Sniper Rifles

 How could you make a list of the world’s best sniper rifles without including the rifle used to make the longest kill shot in history?
 Canadian commandos with the elite JTF2 utilized the McMillan TAC 50 to kill a member of ISIS at 3,540 meters, which equates to 2.2 miles in freedom units.
 JTF2 isn’t the only elite force using the TAC-50.
 Snipers with the SEAL teams utilize the TAC-50 as the Mk 15.

-The TAC-50 uses a bolt design, and it’s considered a precision anti-material rifle.
+The TAC-50’s bolt-action design is a hallmark of precision rifles, and it’s considered a precision anti-material rifle.
 The finely tuned bolt action design squeezes the most accuracy possible out of a round designed for machine guns.
 It’s exceptionally accurate and does typically outperform the Barrett M82 in that department.

 Weight-wise it’s still a beast at 26 pounds but does feature a long 29-inch barrel.
 That barrel is a match-grade design that’s made by renowned barrel company, Lija to precise standards.
 The barrel features fluting to decrease weight and improve cooling capabilities.
 In the end, we have a familiar booking and massive muzzle brake that certainly cuts down the recoil.